MosleyJD65109/School_District_Analysis-/README.md

 ![School Size](https://user-images.githubusercontent.com/104540261/180646170-c176d109-67bf-4dfa-b313-bbc02a8b4e54.png)

-When reviewing the School Size summary, removing the ninth grade scores did not affect the average math and reading scores, but it did affect the passing percentages for medium-sized schools (1,000-2,000).
-In this category, % passing math, % passing reading, and % overall passing dropped 6% each.
-Before the data change, the School Size summary showed that medium-sized school had a high performance (91% overall passing) compared to small (90% overall passing) and large schools (58% overall passing).
-Given the data change, medium size school are the second in performance (85% overall passing).
+When we look at the school size data, we see that the average reading and math scores remain unaffected.
+But we also see that when we removed the nineth grade scores it did significantly affect the passing percentage for medium-sized schools in the (1,000-2,000) range.
+The data indicates that for medium-sized schools, % passing math, % passing reading, and % overall passing all decreased by 6%.
+Overall medium size schools, before the data change, were in the high performance range (91% overall passing).
+Small schools were (90 % overall passing) and large schools were (58% overall passing).
+When we change the data medium size schools overall passing percentage drops from 91% to 85% putting its rank second in performance.

 ### School Type Summary